garyeh/EndlessRevolution/docs/README.md

 **Day 1**: Setup node modules, run webpack, and install `sound.js` and `easel.js`.
 Create `webpack.config.js` and `package.json`.
 Write a basic entry file and the skeleton of all 4 scripts outlined above.
 Get an audio file from `sound.js` running on the site.

-**Day 2**: Learn Easel.
+**Day 2**: Learn `easel.js`.
 Create the arrow/bomb object to be constructed by the board and be able to render them.
 Render the structure of the entire screen (main board and sidebars).

 **Day 3**: Create the scoring logic for the arrows.
 Implement scrolling function for the board, generation of arrows based on time elapsed, and mods.
 Set win/lose conditions for the lifebar.